LegendZDY/nanoMD/README.md

 ## nanoMD

-nanoMD(Nanopore direct RNA sequencing Multi-dimensional analysis) was developed to synchronously analyze the changes in m6A sites, genes, and isoforms, and newRNA
+nanoMD(Nanopore direct RNA sequencing Multi-dimensional analysis) was developed to synchronously analyze the changes in m6A sites, genes, and isoforms, and new mRNA.

 ## Table of Contents
 <!-- TOC -->